proman655/Multithreaded-PA3/README.md

 Processor used for testing: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz (8 CPUs), ~2.8GHz <br/>
 Ubuntu was used for compiling

 My experimental evaulation for the first problem consisted of testing a various amount of methods and data structures to see which one gave us the most accurate and efficient results as stated in the Proof of Correctness.
+Determining which implementation of a concurrent linked list to use took a while.
+We got our solution from the book.
+Our implementation garaunteed that the threads were accessing the linked list in an appropriate manner.

 For the second problem, I used the thread.Sleep() function to sort of synchronize the threads after each hour has passed.
-This is a janky solutionm, but it was the only one I could figure out that would fix the synchronization issue.
+This is a janky solution, but it was the only one I could figure out that would fix the synchronization issue.
+That was the main struggle in this problem.
+Since there were 8 threads working at the same time and stuff had to be printed out at certain moments within the run-time, it made it difficult to print at the correct times, and make sure that the shared resource is not being altered too early or too late.